Premier League not following FIFA advice for handling racism - WHIZ News

 FIFA did not respond to a question about the Premier League not following its protocols that were first enforced by the governing body at the 2017 Confederations Cup in Russia.

-One Germany international recounted how simple and effective the protocol was by recounting his own experiences of racism while playing club football at the time in Italy for AC Milan: Rüdiger.
+One Germany international recounted how simple and effective the protocol was by discussing his own experiences of racism while playing club football at the time in Italy for AS Roma: Rüdiger.

 “The referee should speak to the stadium announcer if racism is happening in the stadium, then I think a warning is reasonable,” Rüdiger said.
 “If it still doesn’t stop then I think it’s good that the game is aborted.”

 Tottenham is yet to find the perpetrators of the abuse in the 24 hours since the incident.
-The north London club has hired lip readers to study the footage, is seeking details from Chelsea players and is reviewing the evidence with police.
+The north London club is using lip readers to study footage, seeking details from visiting players and reviewing the evidence with police, whose only racism arrest at the game was a Chelsea fan accused of abusing Son.

 “This club has a proud track record of anti-racism work across all our communities and we are determined to ensure that we conduct a thorough investigation,” Tottenham said in a statement on Monday.
 “At this time, however, we should point out that our findings are inconclusive and would ask that comment is reserved until the facts are established.”